 3. The consumption of food or drinks is not permitted in the business centre.

-4. The display of business papers is inconsistent with the spirit and intent of the use of The Grill and has traditionally been discouraged.
-Members who wish to conduct working sessions with business papers are encouraged to utilize the business centre or make arrangements for the use of one the Club’s private meeting rooms.
+4. The display of business papers is inconsistent with the spirit and intent of the use of the Grill and has traditionally been discouraged.
+Members who wish to conduct working sessions with business papers or a laptop are encouraged to utilize the business centre or make arrangements for the use of one of the Club’s private meeting rooms.

 7. The Club requires members to confirm the number of guests for Special Club Events or private parties 72 hours prior to the event date.
 This can be done by email or by telephone.
 Cancellations or reductions in the number of guests with less than 72 hours’ notice will be charged the full event price.